dmccreary/micropython-clocks-and-watches/docs/lessons/07-drawing-digits.md

 requires we figure out the exact width and height before we draw.

-We explore that function in the next lesson.
+We explore the line width function in the next lesson.